Updated March 2022

 You’re not alone.

+Market conditions have fluctuated greatly each month, and even more over the last couple of years (read more in our Monthly Industry Recap).
 In other words, trucking companies currently have their pick of the most profitable lanes and freight loads.
 As a shipper, how do you make your freight appealing enough to attract bids from carriers?
 How do you become a "shipper of choice" for carriers that currently have plenty of options?

 Here are six cost-effective strategies you can implement to help your freight stand out in today’s tight market.